finom/node-direct/README.md

 ## Nginx configuration

 All the magic mostly happens on Nginx side (the project itself is extremely small).
-You'll need to configure it to handle requests to **.srv.js** files for every website config.
+You'll need to configure it to handle requests to **.srv.js** files.

 ```nginx
 location ~ \.srv\.js$ {